jdelic/saltshaker/CERTIFIED_BUILDS.md

 environment, which might be desirable if deployment artifacts are being "promoted" between environments.
-Since Vault is currently binding policies *to CA certificates*, the application must be at the root of the CA tree so allow for separating applications access to Vault resources.
+Since Vault is currently binding policies *to CA certificates*, the application must be at the root of the CA tree to allow for separating applications access to Vault resources.

 In any case it is good practice to also add intermediaries *for each build